 This is where the two tellings meet, and where the legend stops being a story about one unlucky family and becomes something stranger and longer-lived.
 For the lake at Killone does, in fact, turn red.

 So she is more than a ghost in a story.
 She is an omen.
-The reddening lake is a sign-post set in the water, and what it points to is always the same thing: the fortunes of whoever holds the great house above it.
-She had said the O'Briens would go; and the lake has been quietly keeping the appointment ever since, turning the colour of old blood whenever the house is about to change hands.
+The reddening lake is a sign set in the water, and what it points to is always the same: the fortunes of whoever holds the great house above it.
+The lake has been quietly keeping the appointment for centuries, turning the colour of old blood whenever the house is about to change hands.

 The O'Briens go from Killone

 A curse, in an Irish story, is rarely just decoration.
-It is usually there to explain something that really happened — and behind this one is a piece of true history.
+It is usually there to explain something that really happened, and behind this one lies a piece of true history.

-The O'Briens and Killone went back to the very beginning.
-It was an O'Brien king who had built the abbey by the lake in 1190; it was O'Briens who held the parish through the centuries that followed, and an O'Brien — Murrough, first Earl of Thomond — who received the dissolved abbey and its lands back from Henry VIII after the monasteries were suppressed.
-For the better part of six hundred years, to say "Killone" was very nearly to say "O'Brien."
-And then it ended.
-In 1764 the lands of Newhall and Killone passed out of O'Brien hands and into those of the MacDonnells, and no O'Brien ever held the place again.
-The tellers needed only to look at the empty abbey and the new family in the house to know that the maid in the lake had been as good as her word.
+Killone Abbey was founded in 1190 by Donal Mór O'Brien, King of Thomond, for Augustinian canonesses, and dedicated to St John; the O'Briens held the place from foundation through the 1544 grant of the dissolved abbey to Murrough O'Brien, 1st Earl of Thomond, and on into the 17th century.
+Their hold ran on after that, but not forever: in 1764 the lands of Newhall and Killone passed out of O'Brien hands and into those of the MacDonnells.
+The tellers needed only to look at the empty abbey and the new family in the house to know the maid in the lake had been as good as her word.
 Like the ears of wild corn from Killone.

 But hold the story at exactly this point, because two things matter, and they are easy to get wrong.